 It is the Compensation Committee's philosophy to link the named executive officers' compensation to corporate performance.
-The base salary, quarterly bonuses and stock option grants of the named executive officers are determined in part by the Compensation Committee reviewing data on prevailing compensation practices of comparable technology companies with whom we compete for executive talent, and evaluating such information in connection with our corporate goals and compensation practice.
+The base salary, quarterly bonuses and stock option grants of the named executive officers are determined in part by the Compensation Committee reviewing data on prevailing compensation practices of comparable technology companies with whom we compete for executive talent, and evaluating such information in connection with our corporate goals and compensation practices.

-The Compensation Committee considers various sources of competitive data when determining executive compensation levels including compensation data from a sampling of public companies and public compensation surveys.
+The Compensation Committee considers various sources of competitive data when determining executive compensation levels, including compensation data from a sampling of public companies and public compensation surveys.
+For fiscal year 2011, the sample of companies consisted of the following companies:

-For fiscal year 2010, the sample of companies consisted of the following companies:
+3Par, Inc.

-3Par, Inc. LSI Corp.
+Adaptec Corporation Network Appliance, Inc. Blue Coat Systems, Inc. Network Engines, Inc. Brocade Communications Systems, Inc. Quantum Corporation

-Adaptec Corporation Network Appliance, Inc. Blue Coat Systems, Inc. Network Engines, Inc. Brocade Communications Systems, Inc. Quantum Corporation Compellent Technologies, Inc. RadiSys Corporation Data Domain, Inc. Riverbed Technology, Inc. Dot Hill Systems Corp.
-Silicon Graphics International (formerly, Rackable Systems, Inc.) Emulex Corp.
-Extreme Networks, Inc. Silicon Storage Technology, Inc.
+Compellent Technologies RadiSys Corporation Dot Hill Systems Corp.
+Riverbed Technology, Inc. Emulex Corp.
+Silicon Graphics International

-Juniper Network, Inc. STEC, Inc.
+Extreme Networks, Inc. STEC, Inc.